Minimalist Bathroom · Use Case

 Why this works

-The hard part isn't generating a pretty kitchen — it's keeping the layout you actually have.
+The hard part isn't generating a pretty bathroom — it's keeping the layout you actually have.

 Minimalism fixes bathroom clutter visually